yotann/bcdb/docs/memodb/data-model.md

   hand, the more tags we support, the fewer CBOR implementations will be compatible with MemoDB Nodes.
 - Map keys may only be text strings.
-It would be nice to support byte strings and integers as well; for example, LLVM symbol names are arbitrary sequences of bytes, and are used as keys.
+It would be nice to support byte strings and integers as well; for example, the outliner represents candidate groups using byte strings and uses them as keys.
 On the other hand, some highly useful CBOR libraries like [jsoncons] have limited support for keys other than text strings.
-For now, byte strings are converted to text strings by treating them as ISO-8859-1 and decoding them into Unicode, but this decision should be revisited in the future.
+For now, byte strings are encoded in base64 before being used as keys, but this decision should be revisited in the future.

-Note that arbitrary CBOR values, ignoring the above restrictions, can be encoded as byte strings and then stored in a MemoDB Node.
+Note that arbitrary CBOR values, ignoring the above restrictions, can be stored in a MemoDB Node if they are first encoded as byte strings.
 However, such values may not use links or CIDs to refer to other Nodes, because MemoDB will not recognize such links or CIDs, and might delete the other Nodes linked to.

 ## CID